atsign-foundation/noports/tests/e2e_all/README.md

     4. noports and noports.pub files in ~/.ssh directory
     5. noports.pub is in the ~/.ssh/authorized_keys file
     6. atKeys files for `@atSign1` and `@atSign2` are in ~/.atsign/keys

+## TODOs

+- TODO: Add section to this doc showing how to run local atServers

 [^1]: Shout-out and endless thanks to @JeremyTubongbanua who built the first iteration of the NoPorts e2e test rig